metablaster/WindowsFirewallRuleset/README.md

 - Windows firewall rulles organized into individual powershell scripts according to:
 1. Rule group
 2. Traffic direction
+3. IP version (IPv4 / IPv6)
-3. Further sorted according to programs and services
+4. Further sorted according to programs and services

 - such as for example:
 2. ICMP traffic
 3. Browser rules
 4. rules for Windows system
+5. Store apps
-5. Windows services
+6. Windows services
-6. Microsoft programs
+7. Microsoft programs
-7. 3rd party programs
+8. 3rd party programs
+9. broadcast traffic
-8. multicast traffic
+10. multicast traffic
-9. etc...
+11. and the list goes on...

-- You can choose which rulles you want, and apply only those or apply them all with single command.
+- You can choose which rulles you want, and apply only those or apply them all with single command to your firewall.
 - All the rules are loaded into Local group policy giving you full power over default windows firewall.

 This project **"WindowsFirewallRuleset"** is licensed under **MIT** license.\